CSNG-MFF/mozaik/README.rst

   python setup.py install

 Please see below:
- * :ref:`ref-detailed` for the installation of the dependencies.
+ * the installation of the dependencies.
- * :ref:`ref-ubuntu` for the installation on Ubuntu Linux
+ * the installation on Ubuntu Linux
- * :ref:`ref-run` to run the examples
+ * how to run the examples

 .. _ref-detailed: